-Semester One - Getting Your Feet Wet: An Introduction to Teaching and Reflection

-For many of the cohort's candidates, this semester's internship placement was the first opportunity to be in a school site on a regular and consistent basis.
-We wanted to provide the opportunity for candidates to observe their PDS teacher and classroom students in an effort to begin to identify what they valued as quality instructional practices.
+Semester One - Getting Your Feet Wet: An Introduction to Teaching and Reflection For many of the cohort's candidates, this semester's internship placement was the first opportunity to be in a school site on a regular and consistent basis.
+We wanted to provide the opportunity for candidates to observe their PDS teacher and classroom students in an effort to begin to identify what they valued as guality instructional practices.
 Through weekly reflection logs and class discussions during seminar, the candidates began the initial process of determining their individual definitions of valuable teaching practices.
 From these observations and discussions, candidates began to articulate their thoughts as they related to the following three categories: (a) what they deemed as effective instruction and why it was effective, (b) the differences in how students learn and the causes of these differences, and (c) the influence of the school culture and community on teaching and learning.
 At this point, we introduced the candidates to personal theorizing as a reflective practice process and provided an overview of their involvement of the project for the three remaining semesters.

-Semester Two - Defining Your Beliefs: Development and Initial Analysis of PPTs velop their PPTs.
+Semester Two - Defining Your Beliefs: Development and Initial Analysis of PPTs Our goal for the second semester was to have candidates, based on personal experiences (e.g., their own K-12 and family occurrences) and professional experiences (e.g., university education courses and internship placements), develop their PPTs.
 We initiated this process by requiring each candidate to develop a written narrative of his or her teaching practice.
 Candidates then analyzed their narrative in an effort to list, define, and justify their PPTs.
 Stephanie's written narrative helped her identify the following PPTs: